candy-lang/candy/language/language.md

 It's a language that combines

 - Rust's type system and primitives,
-- Dart's code generator, comprehensive standard library, and curated package ecosystem, and
+- Dart's code generator, collection literals, and curated package ecosystem, and
-- Kotlin's trailing lambdas, receiver functions.
+- Kotlin's trailing lambdas, receiver functions, and comprehensive standard library.

 ### 1.3.
 Paradigms